rokucommunity/brighterscript/docs/bsconfig.md

 A list of filters used to hide diagnostics.

 - A `string` value should be a diagnostic code, or diagnostic shortname.
 This will supress all diagnostics with that code for the whole project.
-For example,
+For example:
     ```jsonc
     "diagnosticFilters": [
         "1000",